Health Information

 Please note: Baylor University does require that all international students and accompanying dependents hold unlimited coverage in medical insurance.
 You can view Baylor's international student insurance policy, here.

-Prior to entering the Doctor of Occupational Therapy (OTD) program, students must submit health provider proof of a health examination and updated information of immunizations health certificate indicating TB testing results and HBV immunization series.
+Prior to entering the Doctor of Occupational Therapy (OTD) program, students must submit the following documentation:

-- Provide proof of MMR vaccine (2 doses) OR immunity by titer
+- MMR vaccine (2 doses) OR immunity by titer

 - Influenza vaccine (required annually to be given during influenza season: October through May)